Pottery and Stone in the evaluation of ancient trade

 Kempe, D.R.C., 1983b, ‘Raw materials and miscellaneous uses of stone’, in Kempe, D.R.C. and Harvey, A.P. (eds.)
 The Petrology of Archaeological Artefacts, Oxford: Clarendon Press.

-Kempe, D.R.C. and TEMPLEMAN, J.A., 1983, ‘Techniques’, in Kempe, D.R.C. and Harvey, A.P. (eds.)
+Kempe, D.R.C. and Templeman, J.A., 1983, ‘Techniques’, in Kempe, D.R.C. and Harvey, A.P. (eds.)
 The Petrology of Archaeological Artefacts, Oxford: Clarendon Press.

 Orton, C., Tyres, P. and Vince, A., 1993, Pottery in Archaeology, Cambridge: Cambridge University Press.